 Valentine’s Day: to embrace the cliché or not, that is the question.
 While we love the notion of receiving flowers, chocolates, romantic notes and bougie dinner requests it can sometimes feel a bit much (not to mention bank account draining) to pull out all the stops on February 14th.
 And, if you’re single (or, self-partnered, as per Emma Watson’s request), this one-day festival of love is just another day on the calendar.
+And, since we're in our third lockdown, it can be hard to summon the strength to do anything.
 A more low-key idea, whatever your situ?
 Watch a film.
 You can never go wrong with a film.
 If you’re still into running with the romantic theme of the day, we’ve curated an alternative Valentine’s Day film guide – featuring cyber love stories to modern-day dating horrors that remind us of the importance of loving thyself.

 Watch… Her (available to stream here)

 Soundbite… “Falling in love is a crazy thing to do.
 It's kind of like a form of socially acceptable insanity.”

 Why?
 Picture this: a man (Joaquin Phoenix) falls in love with his operating system (voiced by Scarlett Johansson).
 An unsettling concept, perhaps, but six years on and cyber intimacy is becoming more and more part of our lives.
 Today, we can download AI companions that make it (near) possible to mimic conversations we would have with a friend or romantic partner.
 (Side note: we trialled one ourselves, Replika, to find out what all the fuss is about).
 Her will make you rethink romance in a whole new light.

 Soundbite… “It’s fun your mom thinks we're boning."